plone/training/addons.rst

 Add Photogallery with collective.plonetruegallery
 -------------------------------------------------

-To advertice the conference we want to show some photos showing past conferences and the city where conference is taking place in.
+To advertise the conference we want to show some photos showing past conferences and the city where conference is taking place in.

 collective.plonetruegallery is a role model on how to write a Plone Extension.